-The Central Valley Water Board shall require that well users receive formal notification if the drinking water well exceeds the nitrate water quality objective of 10 mg/L. The dairy owner must provide notice to users within ten days of the exceedance and send a copy of the notice to the Central Valley Water Board.
+For dairies subject to this requirement, the Central Valley Water Board shall require that well users receive formal notification if the drinking water well exceeds the nitrate water quality objective of 10 mg/L. The dairy owner must provide notice to users within ten days of the exceedance and send a copy of the notice to the Central Valley Water Board.
 Where the dairy owner is not the property owner, the dairy owner may choose to provide the notice or instead pass on the results to the property owner within 24 hours of learning of the exceedance; the property owner must then notify the users within nine days of the exceedance and copy the Central Valley Water Board.
 The Central Valley Water Board may use existing notification templates designed for the Irrigated Lands Regulatory Program’s on-farm drinking water well monitoring requirements but should work with interested parties to ensure notification templates are provided in all appropriate languages.
 The State Water Board expects that the Central Valley Water Board will, where appropriate, act promptly to ensure the dairy or property owner provides users with alternative water supplies.

 Evaluation of Costs and Benefits of Monitoring and Reporting Requirements

 In this order, we direct the Central Valley Water Board to revise the monitoring and reporting requirements of the 2013 Dairy General WDRs by requiring Irrigation and INMP reporting and on-farm drinking water well monitoring.
 Water Code section 13267 states that “[t]he burden, including costs, of [monitoring and reporting] shall bear a reasonable relationship to the need for the report and the benefits to be obtained from the reports.”
 While there will be additional costs to dairies due to the revised monitoring and reporting requirements compared to the existing requirements in the 2013 Dairy General WDRs, that additional cost bears a reasonable relationship to the benefits to be obtained from the expanded monitoring and reporting requirements.
 Data elements collected within the INMPs, including nitrogen application and removal data, will help inform development of, and compliance with, the Nitrogen Discharge Limit and land application rate formula and allow evaluation of potential nitrate groundwater impacts.
 The manure pond demonstration of no hydraulic connectivity to groundwater will help to ensure that manure ponds are not leaking directly into groundwater.
-On-Farm drinking water well monitoring will allow for notification of users consuming drinking water with nitrate levels above the water quality objective.
+On-farm drinking water well monitoring will allow for notification of users consuming drinking water with nitrate levels above the water quality objective.

-The INMP reporting outlined in Section III.A.5.f and the whole farm nitrogen accounting reporting elements in Section III.A.4 will require dairy employee preparation time.
+The INMP reporting outlined in Section III.A.5.f and the whole-farm nitrogen accounting reporting elements in Section III.A.4 will require dairy employee preparation time.
 It is important to note that some of the elements that we direct the Central Valley Water Board to require dairies report, including fertilizer and manure application, nitrogen in irrigation water, crop acreage, crop type, and nitrogen uptake in the various crop types are elements contained, at a minimum, in the INMP report or are already reported under the 2013 Dairy General WDRs (e.g., herd size).
-The amount of manure exported or treated, the herd’s total excreted manure in liquid and solid form, volatilization loss, the amount of milk produced in lactating cows, dry matter intake, concentration of crude protein of total ration provided to heifers, amount of acreage to which manure is applied by a third party, and the amount of acreage applied to leguminous crops required for the whole farm nitrogen accounting reporting will require additional dairy employee time.
+The amount of manure exported or treated, the herd’s total excreted manure in liquid and solid form, volatilization loss, the amount of milk produced in lactating cows, dry matter intake, concentration of crude protein of total ration provided to heifers, amount of acreage to which manure is applied by a third party, and the amount of acreage applied to leguminous crops required for the whole-farm nitrogen accounting reporting will require additional dairy employee time.
 We estimate that these reporting requirements represent between three and ten hours of dairy employee time, with a cost range of $165 to $1,070, per year.